wolfSSL/wolfssl-examples/tls/README.md

     servAddr.sin_addr.s_addr = INADDR_ANY;          /* from anywhere   */
 ```

-That "Initialize the sever address sturuct wit zeros" step is not strictly
+That "Initialize the server address struct wit zeros" step is not strictly
 necessary, but it's usually a good idea, and it doesn't complicate the example
 too much.